khalyomede/laravel-api-generator/README.md

   api:generate         Generate models, controllers and API routes from a database.
 ```

+## Limitations
+- For now, if you try to run another time the command, this will not override previous routes but instead this will add again all the necessary routes.
+This has no impact in the final usage, but this can make the file `/routes/api.php` a little bit overwelmed if you run it several times.
+- The code of each models is not as clear as it should be.
+An effort should be made to re-order the variables.

 ## Example of usage 1 : basic usage
 ```bash
 php artisan api:generate